oracle-livelabs/security/oracle-universal-authenticator/prepare-for-oua/prepare-for-oua.md

 8. Exit Registry Editor.

 9. Register the OUA certificate.
 In your Windows taskbar, click on Start icon and type cmd.exe, make sure to select Run as administrator.
-Then, in the command window run the following commands :
+Change directory to the **WORKDIR** referred in step 3 above and run the following command :

     ```
     <copy>
-    cd C:\Temp\V1043799-01
     powershell.exe -ExecutionPolicy Bypass "C:\Temp\V1043799-01\AddCertificate.ps1"
     </copy>
     ```